MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_filter.rst

 You might want to run a low pass filter before you start picking.
-Switch to tab :guilabel:`Filtering` and press :guilabel:`Apply` to get a low pass filtered version of your currently selected image.
-An absolute frequency cut-off of 0.1.
-The allowed values are 0 - 0.5.
-Lower values means stronger filtering.
+Switch to tab :guilabel:`banpass_filter` and check if the default'LP resultion' is ok and that the extracted :guilabel:`Pixel size` is correct.
+Press :guilabel:`Run` to get a new layer with your low pass filtered images.
+It will filter the images on-the-fly when you change the positions.